AVisannoying/AVisannoying/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS & JAVA
+web devp
+recently getting in touch with python hates JAVAAAA

 ## Support

-For support, email theaaravshow43@gmail.com or join our discord server.
+For support, email theaaravshow43+help@gmail.com or join our discord server.